joshuaeckroth/csci221-website/lecture/polymorphism.markdown

 several objects of several distinct types (different classes) which all happen to inherit from the same parent class.
-In our shapes example, we might want to gather up several objects of several kinds of shapes, and put them into a vector:
+In our shapes example, we might want to gather up several objects of several kinds of shapes, and put them into an array or linked list:

 {% highlight cpp %}
 // make a few shapes